gideondk/nucleus/README.md

 Nucleus is a small reactive RPC-like stack build on Akka IO through [Sentinel](http://github.com/gideondk/sentinel).
 It's positioned as a light alternative (both in code as performance) to the more featured stacks like [Finagle](https://github.com/twitter/finagle).

-It supports basic request and response based commands, but is also able to stream requests and responses between two end-points.
+Nucleus supports basic request and response based commands, but is also able to stream requests and responses between two end-points.
 The current structure of Nucleus allows client to server communication but will be extended with bi-directional requests in the very near future, making it able to inverse control between server and client after connection.

 Its protocol makes it easy to implement in other programming languages and is loosely modelled to the [BERT-RPC](http://bert-rpc.org/) spec.
 It uses Erlang's [External Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html) to serialise and deserialize content to be send over the line.

 The inner workings are build to be as type safe as possible, while the external API makes it easy to be used in other (dynamic) languages. **Nucleus** as a project focusses on the creation of higher level reactive services with a small footprint.

-**Nucleus is the successor of the earlier developed "Bark"**
+**Nucleus is the successor of the earlier developed "Bark" (but not fully compatible)**

 ## Status
 Nucleus is currently being used in services with low overhead in terms of message sizes.
 The Play Iteratee powered "stream" and "process" functions should be able to handle larger chunked payloads, though there currently is any broad information available on the performance of these routes with larger chunk sizes (but should, by theory, be sufficient)

-In the future the (de)serialisation stack will be extended with more complex types, just as longer running (async) messages will be handled in a less (socket) blocking way (using callbacks or better…)

 **Currently available in Nucleus:**

-* Easy to use DSL to implement services using multiple modules and functions;
+* Easy to use DSL to implement services using a structure of modules and functions;
 * Full actor based stack through Akka IO and Sentinel;
 * Type class based (de)serialisation to Erlang Term Format;
 * Separate functionality to create `call` and `cast` messages (request -> response or fire and forget)
 * Functionality to stream (through Play `Enumerators`) from between two end-points in bi-directional ways);
-* Build in supervision (and restart / reconnection functionality) on both server and client for a defined number of workers;
+* Built-in supervision (and restart / reconnection functionality) on both server and client for a defined number of workers;

 **The following is currently missing in Nucleus, but will be added soon:**